Mother Stole 12-Year-Old Son’s Hard-Earned Money and Accused Him of Lying

 Would you forgive your parents if they stole money from you?

-When OP's parents refused to return his money, he had negative thoughts about them.
+When OP's parents refused to return his money, he thought negatively about them.
 He said the incident was a lesson worth more than the $100 they stole from him.
 Although it's unclear if OP forgave his parents, would you forgive them if you were OP?